felipe-muner/felipe-muner/README.md

 ## 🚀 About Me

-I'm a passionate Full-Stack Web Developer with 10 years of experience, specializing in Next.js, React, Node.js, Express, Tailwind, and MUI.
-I love building scalable, responsive, and user-friendly web applications.
+I'm a passionate Full-Stack Web Developer with 10 years of experience.
+I love to work remote with people from everywhere and while we chase our dreams we learn a lot of each other cultures and different viewpoints.

 ## 📫 How to reach me: